NeuroTechX/ntx_slack_archive/introductions.md

  >Hello everyone.
 I'm Mehdi from Montreal, currently studying electrical engineering at Polytechnique.
 Found NTX by "chance" while I was looking for a computational neuroscience online course.
 I'm completely new to the neuro field thus I'm ready to start learning from scratch (I'm totally open to all your suggestions, 101s over here!).
 Also, I intend to use my summer time trying to get seriously started in AI.

+6/27/2017 10:10 AM

+ **benjamindeleener** :

+ >Hey hfork, do you know PolyCortex?
+It is the neurotech student club at Polytechnique.
+That would be a good starting point to learn about neurotechnologies.
+They also have some devices you could start experimenting on.